 PayPal Payments Advanced (PPA) enables merchants to accept PayPal and credit cards.
 PPA provides merchants with a PayPal merchant account.
 Integration with PPA is similar to integration with the PayPal Payflow Gateway.

 This document shows how to get a secure token from the Payflow pilot endpoint and then submit the token in a test call.
 For a more comprehensive document that shows you how to set up, customize, and test hosted pages, see Set up and test hosted pages.
-For the benefits and requirements of PPA, and links to other documentation, see the PPA product page.

 PayPal's hosted checkout pages (also called hosted checkout templates) enable you to pass transaction data securely to the server and collect credit card information.
 Although the Make your first call section, below, describes an initial customization of hosted pages, please refer to the Payflow Gateway Developer Guide and Reference after your initial test calls.